News & Resources

 • Bank statements

-• Proof of assets or investments
+• Proof of assets, investments and liabilities

 • Details of your other debts and monthly obligations